 “I can’t.
 I don’t want to move around and disturb it.”
 I’m convinced I can feel the bird’s heartbeat against my leg, though it might just be my own.

-“I’m not going to feed it for you,” she says.
+“I’m not going to feed it to you,” she says.

 “Fine.
 I don’t want it anyway.”

 She shrugs and throws the gum into her purse’s open maw.
 The first trickle of sweat runs down my back exposed to the afternoon sun.

 “Do you think you can handle it until Tuesday?
 I won’t have the car until then.”

 “My dad’s going to shit himself if he sees a wild animal in the house.”